beNative/local-llm-interface/TECHNICAL_MANUAL.md

 ## 4. State Management

 The application employs a simple, centralized state management model.
 The root `App.tsx` component holds all major application state (e.g., `config`, `models`, `sessions`, `currentView`) using React's `useState` hook.
 State and state-updating functions are passed down to child components as props.
 For global, cross-cutting concerns like notifications, React Context is used (e.g., `ToastProvider`).
+Care is taken to ensure correct provider nesting, as components like `ToastComponent` may depend on contexts from other providers (e.g., `TooltipProvider`).

 ## 5. Electron IPC (Inter-Process Communication)